-Perhaps one of the most overlooked parts of owning a commercial property is its plumbing.
+Perhaps one of the most overlooked parts of owning a property is its plumbing.
 In fact, plumbing in any building can be easy to ignore until something goes wrong.
 It may be a small leak here, or a strange smell coming from the bathroom.
 And if something goes horribly wrong, you may become faced with angry business owners who suddenly can’t work because of water damage and broken plumbing.

 Before the worst happens, here are seven tips on plumbing maintenance that will help you avoid accidents and broken pipes.